Welcome | Get started | Dive into Lino | Contribute | Reference

 Additional local plugins¶

-An optional second positional argument can be specified by the site
+An optional second positional argument can be specified by the server

-maintainer in order to specify additional local plugins.
-These will go into
+administrator in order to specify additional local plugins.
+These will go

 >>> from lino_book.projects.min1.settings import Site